conestack/node.ext.ldap/README.rst

       <cn=group1,ou=demo,dc=my-domain,dc=com:cn=group1 - False>
       <cn=group2,ou=demo,dc=my-domain,dc=com:cn=group2 - False>

-For defining search criteria LDAP filter are used, which can be combined by bool operators '&' and '|'.::
+For defining search criteria LDAP filters are used, which can be combined by bool operators '&' and '|'.::

     >>> from node.ext.ldap import LDAPFilter